 The NCNs are constantly looking for new and innovative ways to meet the needs of their local populations, and also best support the cluster in terms of long-term sustainability.
 Recruitment issues relating to GP Practice Bases Pharmacists have provided both NCNs with an opportunity to explore the option to reinvest finite budget in alternative support roles, for example, Physician's Associates and direct access Physiotherapy.
-The NCNs are required to publish annual plans and these are available upon request.
+The NCNs are required to publish annual plans and these can be found at appendix 1.